dmitrii-eremin/jfes/README.md

 /** Memory deallocator function type. */
 typedef void (__cdecl *jfes_free_t)(void*);
 ```
-As you can see, these functions has the same prototype with C functions from standard library.
+As you can see, these functions have the same prototype as the C standard library functions.

-So, you can initialize JFES configuration with this code:
+So, you can initialize JFES configuration with the following code:
 ```
 #include <stdlib.h>